A Travel Guide: Finding beauty in Provence, France

 Many hotels offer fantastic restaurants on site, and of course being in France, it’s incredibly easy to stumble upon Michelin starred restaurants that fortunately don’t require require several months’ reservations in advance.

-Les Saveurs Gourmandes, Menerbes: Take an afternoon stroll in this quiet hilltop village and have dinner here – it’s a lovely local restaurant (Michelin recommend) with very affordable set and tasting menus
+Les Saveurs Gourmandes, Menerbes: Take an afternoon stroll in this quiet hilltop village and have dinner here – it’s a lovely local restaurant (Michelin recommended) with very affordable set and tasting menus.

 Pèir by Pierre Gagnare, Gordes [above]: Located inside La Bastide de Gordes hotel, head here for the incredible degustation menu, request to be seated on their intimate balcony (only 6 tables when I dined) and enjoy some of the most sensational views of Provence (bookings recommended).
 Alternatively, in the same location, The Citadelle also offers the same views with a significantly larger terrace but serving more traditional Provençal dishes